강의

 Who is this course right for?

-• Junior developer seeking to build skills in system software, including system semiconductors (fabless) and electric vehicles (autonomous driving, infotainment).
+• A junior developer who wants to build capabilities in system software fields including system semiconductors (fabless) and electric vehicle sectors (autonomous driving, infotainment)

-• Job applicant aspiring to system software development in system semiconductor (fabless) and electric vehicle sectors.
+• A job seeker who wants to develop system software in the fields of system semiconductors (fabless) and electric vehicles

-• System software developer (system semiconductors, electric vehicles) interested in practical debugging using RISC-V architecture features.
+• System software developers (system semiconductors, electric vehicles) who want to know how to debug in practice by utilizing the features of RISC-V architecture

-• Developer from another field transitioning to system software
+• A developer from another field looking to transition their career into systems software

-• University student targeting graduate school in system software (memory, file system, OS)
+• An undergraduate student aiming for graduate school in the systems software field (memory, file systems, operating systems)

 Need to know before starting?